bahlo/go-styleguide/README.md

 ## Structs
 ### Use named structs
-If a struct has more than one field include field names when instantiating it.
+If a struct has more than one field, include field names when instantiating it.

 **Don't:**
 ```go